blacklightpy/vaultofknowledge/History/Timeline of History.md

 - Everyone else in Mesopotamia copy their horses
 - 1650 BC: They made the Hittite Empire
 - Mycenaean Greece also forms
+- 1273 BC: 12 Tribes of Israel arrive in Canaan
 ### Indus River Valley
 - 1700 BC: Indus River Valley Civilization died
 ### Indo-Europe